Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 ## Edit a customer/supplier

-You can edit an existing customer/supplier, for example if a setting must be changed.
+You can edit a customer/supplier, for example, if certain data need to be changed.

 #### Prerequisites